 For example, in 2019, the ASA ruled against an ad for a rental car company, because the quoted price did not include the non-optional car company hire fee (Rentalcars.com, 13 March 2019).

-If a price is included in an ad, any applicable delivery, freight or postal charges must also be stated, unless they cannot be reasonably calculated in advance, in which case it must be made clear that such charges will be payable (rule 3.20).
-See GETMEIN!
-Ltd, 07 March 2018
+If a price is included in an ad, any optional delivery, freight or postal charges which are not already included in the total price of the product must also be stated, unless they cannot be reasonably calculated in advance, in which case it must be made clear that such charges will be payable (rule 3.20, also see rule 3.4 for more information).
+The CMA guidance on price transparency states that if there is no free delivery/collection option for an online purchase, the quoted price should include the cost of the cheapest delivery option until the consumer chooses a different option.

 For detailed guidance on these rules please see: